 Subject to Dismissal

-A student is subject to dismissal at the end of the probationary period.
 The decision to dismiss a student who is subject to dismissal rests with VACU and entails a thorough review of the student’s academic record, progress and plan.
-Students whose academic standing is classified as subject to dismissal must meet with their academic advisor to discuss their academic standing, progress and plans.
+Students whose academic standing is classified as subject to dismissal must meet with the academic advisor/registrar to discuss their academic standing, progress and plans.

 Right to Appeal a Dismissal Decision